 After freshening up, we were ready to sample some of the fantastic dining options at the resort.
 By chance, we arrived on Country Western Night held on the Splash pool deck.
 Now before you start scratching your head due to the confusion of country and the Caribbean, allow me to explain.
-After WWII, soldiers came to St. Lucia, and they introduced the music to the island.
-The locals quickly adopted Country Western as their own, and it has been a mainstay in the St. Lucian musical landscape ever since.
+After WWII, soldiers came to Saint Lucia, and they introduced the music to the island.
+The locals quickly adopted Country Western as their own, and it has been a mainstay in the Saint Lucian musical landscape ever since.
 There was even a feature-length documentary called “Make Mine Country” about the improbable rise of Country Western music on the island.
-So while at first glance, it may seem out of place, Country Western is a fundamentally St. Lucian experience.
+So while at first glance, it may seem out of place, Country Western is a fundamentally Saint Lucian experience.

 And it was an experience that should not be missed.
 If I could describe the performance in one word, it would be “fantastic.”
 It truly was an amazing show that you won’t want to miss if you visit the resort.
 And there’s a great BBQ buffet with local plates and desserts.
 There was no shortage of food at any point, really.

 The next morning we grabbed a quick breakfast at Coconut Walk, they make a great omelet by the way, and then took a quick van ride to the docks where a catamaran took us on a Land & Sea tour.
 This is a great tour for guests interested in exploring the island as well as the ocean and surrounding beaches and you can book it with friendly staff in the resort’s adventure desk.

 The Catamaran is quite large and has cabins, a bathroom, and areas to tan as well as shaded areas.
 The crew is very friendly and attentive.
 Later in the day, both soft drinks and alcoholic beverages are served, as well as local Saint Lucian snacks.